1. What is Val-U-Therm PLUS®?

 12. What is the product made of?

-It uses conventional proven timber frame technology that uses softwood timber from sustainable FSC & PEFC sources.
+Val-U-Therm PLUS® uses conventional proven timber frame technology with softwood timber from sustainable Chain of Custody managed FSC & PEFC sources.
 Thus the design uses conventional centres and complies with all the generic British, European and ISO codes & standards.
-The frame is clad both sides with OSB3 and then injected with a proprietary polyurethane insulation that fills every void with foam in a similar manner as used in SIPS (Structural Insulated Panels) technology.
+The frame is clad both sides with OSB3 and then injected with a proprietary polyurethane-based insulation that fills every void with foam in a similar manner as used in the better SIPS (Structural Insulated Panels) technology.
 On the inside face a service zone and various options to mitigate thermal bridging can be added and on the outside face a reflective or non-reflective breather membrane is applied.

 13. What is the insulation core made of?